keithhilen/api-accelerate/Readme.md

   }
 ```

-This configuration specifies the host, port, user ID, password and the number of connections.
+This configuration specifies the host, port, user ID, password, and the number of connections.
 In addition, it specifies additional logging settings, which can be useful during development and testing.

 Note this example also demonstrates the use of environment variables for configuration.